Hal Rogers: Personal life

 Rogers had three children with his first wife, Shirley Rogers.
 She died of cancer in 1995.
-Rogers remarried.
-His current wife is Cynthia Doyle.
+Rogers has since remarried, to Cynthia Doyle.

 In January 2024, Rogers was involved in a car crash in the Washington, D.C., area.
 According to a statement released by his office, he was in "good condition” after he was admitted to a nearby hospital.
 By the next month, Rogers was expected to return to Capitol Hill and resume his duties.